 UserCreated event.
 If a failure occurs during the execution of the message handler, two scenarios may occur, depending on the order of operations.

 - Zombie record: The message handler creates the

 UserCreatedevent.
 If a failure occurs between these two operations:

 - The message handler does not complete, so the message is retried, and both operations are repeated.
 This results in a duplicate

-Userin the database, known as a phantom record, which is never announced to the rest of the system.
+Userin the database, known as a zombie record, which is never announced to the rest of the system.